Skip to main content

 Be aware!

-The court fee for making most types of interim application is currently over £250 so it is better to avoid having to do this if you possibly can.
+The court fee for making most types of interim application is currently £313.
+It is £123 if the other sides in the case agree to the application being made.
+So, it is better to avoid having to do this if you possibly can.

-The only time there isn’t a fee for an interim application is when the claimant and the defendant agree to apply to the court to postpone the trial date and the court receives their consent application at least 14 days before the date of the hearing.
+The only time you don’t have to pay a fee for an interim application is if the claimant and the defendant agree to apply to the court to adjourn (postpone) any hearing and the court receives their consent application at least 14 days before the date of the hearing.

 1. you will only have to pay your own legal costs and not theirs as well, or